finiam/rails-starter/README.md

 - All of the frontend building is done by [Webpacker](https://github.com/rails/webpacker).
 Check their docs for info.
 - Some special rules we use are enabled on the Babel config. **Class properties**, **react-imported-component** which allows us to use the package with the same name to async load React components, and **legacy decorators** for the ocasional high order component.
 Also, the base `preset-react` and `preset-env` are also enabled.
 Check `.browserlistrc` to check which browsers are being targeted.
 - Code splitting is achieved with the Babel config mentioned above and `react-imported-component`.
 Check the example frontend app for usage.
-- `storybook` to mantain the ocasional styleguide.
-It's configured for React, but again, can be used with other frontend library or framework.
 - Optional `node_modules` transpilation.
 Visit the `nodeModules.js` on the config folder to add dependencies to the allowlist.
 Those dependencies will be transpiled.

 ### Browser support